 Cool Prior to Storage

-Allow the finished treats to cool thoroughly prior to storage.
+Allow the finished dehydrated dog treats to cool thoroughly prior to storage.
 Putting warm treats into a contain will trap residual steam or moisture, which can accelerate spoilage.
-Once cool, transfer the treats to a suitable container for storage.
+Once cool, you can transfer the treats to a suitable container for storage.

 Safer Storage Conditions

 Dehydrated dog treats last longer in cool, dry, dark conditions.
 Dehydrated foods should be stored away from heat, light, and moisture.
 Moisture is particularly detrimental, for obvious reasons, when you have dehydrated foods.
 Including sealed desiccant (save the little food-safe packets from vitamin/supplement bottles or other food packaging) in your container or vacuum packs can help with moisture control.
 Be careful to ensure that the dogs do not have access, as desiccants can be harmful to people and/or animals if swallowed.

 Dehydrated jerky dog treats can be kept in a sealed container in ambient conditions; however, since homemade dog jerky doesn’t use preservatives and isn’t heavily salted like human jerky, to be on the safe side, it should be eaten within a few days of making, vacuum packed, or frozen (my preference) for longer storage.